Urinary tract infection

 Recurring infections are often caused by different bacteria than those that caused a previous or first infection.

-After the flu and common cold, urinary tract infections (UTIs) are the most common medical complaint among women in their reproductive years.
 UTIs are far more common among women than among men.
 Most women will develop a UTI at some time in their lives, and many will have recurrences.

 Specific Risk Factors in Women

-Structure of the Female Urinary Tract.
-In general, the higher risk in women is mostly due to the shortness of the female urethra, which is 1.5 inches compared to 8 inches in men.
+Structure of the Female Urinary Tract: In general, the higher risk in women is mostly due to the shortness of the female urethra, which is 1.5 inches compared to 8 inches in men.
 Bacteria from fecal matter at the anal opening can be easily transferred to the opening of the urethra.

 The female and male urinary tracts are similar except for the length of the urethra.